 Winter Stoke Time

 While you’re over this way, head inside the Riverwalk Center building and hit the Breckenridge Ski and Board Swap.
 Score incredible deals on locally loved winter gear while supporting Team Summit athletes.

-Take breaks from Main Street and bike along the rec path, go on a mellow hike from town or play by the river.
+Take breaks from Main Street for family adventures and bike along the rec path, go on a mellow hike from town or play by the river.
 Ride the free gondola to the base of Peak 8 and pencil in some Epic Discovery fun up where you’ll find everything from alpine slides and a coaster to ziplines and mini golf.
 Saturday is a perfect day to break away- most visitors are at the festival, leaving you with less crowds outside of Main Street.

 Stay the Night